 Enjoy Disney all week

 Each extra day you visit the Disney parks, your savings get better and better.
-Last time we were there, I really wanted to visit Universal Studios and go to Harry Potter World, but since we were in a budget, it was much more cost effective to spend six days at Walt Disney World instead of a few days at Disney and a few days at Universal.
+Last time we were there, I really wanted to visit The Wizarding World of Harry Potter at Universal Orlando, but it cost us a lot less to spend six days at Walt Disney World instead of a few days at Disney and a few days at Universal.
 Right now, for my family of 7, 3-day tickets would cost $1989 and 6-day cost $2359.
 I can enjoy 3 extra days in the Disney parks for $609, which is 1/3 of what my first 3 days cost.

 Skip the Park Hopper Pass